-- Reduced Costs: By leveraging HaaS in lieu of direct hardware purchasing, you can reduce the impact of hardware depreciation on your bottom line.
-The service-based pricing model also shifts the investment from an up-front capital expenditure to an ongoing operating expense, making it easier to perform cost/value comparisons over time.
+- Reduced Costs: Maintaining cutting edge technology at your firm can prove to be extremely costly.
+Constant maintenance and updates tend to be time consuming and expensive.
+However, using obsolete technology can be even more costly, resulting in slower productivity and extended downtime.
+By leveraging HaaS in lieu of direct hardware purchasing, you can reduce the impact of hardware depreciation on your bottom line.
+The service-based pricing model also shifts the investment from an up-front capital expenditure to an ongoing operating expense.
+This makes it easier to perform cost/value comparisons over time.

 - Guaranteed Security: Just like other pay-as-you-go services, HaaS guarantees security and reliability.
 If you’re leasing computers, printers, routers, or any other hardware, you have a contractual guarantee from your service provider that the product will perform as advertised.
-Heck, since they won’t get paid unless the service is active, it may even incentivize them to address problems quickly and stay on top of preventative maintenance.
+Much to your benefit, since providers won’t get paid unless the service is active, it may even incentivize them to address problems quickly and stay on top of preventative maintenance.

-- Reduced Assets Under Management: HaaS helps you reduce the number of assets you’re responsible for.
-Companies are bound by service level agreements to provide pre-arranged hardware rotations, updates, and troubleshooting support.
+- Fully Managed Service: With HaaS, companies are bound by service level agreements to provide pre-arranged hardware rotations, updates, and troubleshooting support.
+It also includes maintenance, support and monitoring of all equipment leased.
 If problems arise, you can contact them and let them handle the details.
 It’s a completely hands-off process that takes the burden of troubleshooting off your team’s shoulders.

 Switching to HaaS ensures that your business has the latest and greatest equipment available on the market, with all costs based around your usage.
+Outdated technology can lead to lower productivity, reduced revenue, and lost data.
+With the scalability and reduced assets HaaS provides, Moore’s law no longer applies to business owners.
 It’s new solution that makes your operating costs predictable and your business technology agile—a win-win if there ever was one.